np-overflow/k8s-cms/README.md

     - deploy cert-manage by setting `cert-manager.enabled` to `true`
     - set `certGenerate.enabled` to `true` and configure email
 - Mointoring with monitoring and alerts and prometheus and grafana
-    - deploy cert-manage by setting `prometheus-operato.enabled` to `true`
+    - deploy cert-manage by setting `prometheus-operator.enabled` to `true`
     - Port forward the grafana service to access monitoing dashboards.

 ### Docker-Compose